Last Updated on

 We have spent more time and effort researching Amazon FBA success than anybody else, and have come up with a unique and original ranking strategy that can boost your organic sales for the foreseeable future!

 Step 7 – More Details

-Finally we get to the more details tab.
+Finally, we get to the More Details tab.

 This is the last tab before your product goes live.

-- Legal – Add anything that gives your product an edge legally or something that you are required to put on a listing.
-FDA approved for example.
+- Legal – Add anything that gives your product an edge legally or anything that you are required to put on a listing.
+“FDA approved” for example.

 - Colours – Style differences including colours, variations and anything that people might want to know about the product.